EpistasisLab/pmlbr/README.md

 ](https://img.shields.io/badge/dependencies-none-brightgreen.svg?style=flat)

-pmlblite is an R interface to the [Penn Machine Learning Benchmarks](https://github.com/EpistasisLab/penn-ml-benchmarks) (PMLB) data repository
+pmlb is an R interface to the [Penn Machine Learning Benchmarks](https://github.com/EpistasisLab/penn-ml-benchmarks) (PMLB) data repository

-If you like pmlblite, give it a star, or fork it and contribute!
+If you like pmlb, give it a star, or fork it and contribute!

 ## Usage